muratk3n/thirdwave/en/README.md

 Have to be more media / legal savy...
 Look at the monkey boy..
 The weasel fuck knows how to play the media and adapt to every situation.
-It is a miracle such an inferior tech, as in BEVs, came so far.
+That's how such an inferior tech, as in battery based cars came so far.

 ---